 Disclaimer: This information isn’t a substitute for professional medical advice, diagnosis, or treatment.
 You should never rely upon this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.

 Low testosterone is when a man’s testosterone levels stay below 300 ng/dL.
-One of the main causes of low testosterone is hypogonadism—a condition where the testicles don’t work properly.
+One of the main causes of low testosterone is hypogonadism—a condition in which the testicles either don’t make enough testosterone or they don’t receive the proper signals from the brain to make testosterone.
 Other causes of low testosterone (low T) include:

 - Poor diet